Previous Post: Day 4 – Tamagaon To Tsarang

 - Nepal Govt Survey Dept 1:50,000 topos: 2983 16 Lomanthan

 We had taken four days to walk up the Kali Gandaki from Jomsom to Tsarang.
 Elevation gain was moderate; from 2720 meters we had moved up to Tsarang’s 3560.
-We did 2/3’s of our walking in the mornings, thus avoiding the worst of the afternoon sun and the wind which seems to pick up in the aft.
-We sometimes benefitted from the morning shade created by the sides of steep valleys we went up.
+We did 2/3’s of our walking in the mornings, thus avoiding the worst of the sun and the wind, which seems to pick up in the afternoon.
+We sometimes benefitted from the morning shade created by the sides of steep valleys we walked up.

 Now we had a rest day – actually, the only one of our trip!
 What to do?
 I had asked about the cost of a jeep to Lo Manthang; $150.
-U.S. for the day was the answer, a bit much for the thirteen-kilometer ride up to the capital of the once Kingdom of Lo with its famous village walls and three ancient gompas.
-No one else expressed an interest in making the ride up to Lo Manthang so I let it drop.
+U.S. for the day was the answer, a bit much for the thirteen-kilometer ride up to the capital of the once Kingdom of Lo with its famous village walls and three ancient (well, 500 years old!) gompas.
+Since no one else expressed an interest in making the ride up to Lo Manthang, I let the possible visit drop.

 The Western Entrance Chorten To Tsarang:

 Of all the chortens we saw in our almost-three-week walk in upper Mustang and then the Phu/Naar valley, this one was the most elaborate.
 We approached it on the road coming down from Tsarang La.
 A barbed wire fence surrounded the base and it looked like some less-than-urgent repair work was underway.
 Cracks in the crumbling plaster, peeling paint – it needs some attention.